An at-fault driver fails to yield the right of way in more than half of all Southwest Florida motorcycle accidents that involve another vehicle.

 The U.S. Department of Transportation reports turning left in front of an oncoming rider is blamed for 38 percent of such collisions.
 In nearly 1 in 4 crashes, both vehicles are traveling straight.
 In other cases, a driver fails to properly judge a motorcycle’s speed or distance, and pulls in front of an oncoming rider.

-In 2011, the National Institutes of Health published a review of motorcycle collisions caused by right-of-way violations.
+The National Institutes of Health has published a review of motorcycle collisions caused by right-of-way violations.
 The report found a motorcycle’s conspicuity, as well as speed-and-judgment errors by drivers, were leading causes of collisions.
 Older motorists may be particularly prone to judgment errors involving speed and distance.

 The National Highway Traffic Safety Administration encourages riders to take steps to make themselves more visible: